ekbann/ekbann.github.io/_posts/2024-01-18-github-jekyll-mathjax.md

 </div>
 ```

-Then in `assets/main.scss` you can try something like this:
+Then in `assets/css/style.scss` you can add something like this:

 ```
 .search input {